(Updated with the latest science on December 30, 2021; Originally posted April 14, 2020)

 Seafood, both fish and shellfish, provides essential nutrients to the body that keep the immune health functioning properly.
 Seafood is a nutrient-packed food that reduces inflammation with vitamins A, B, and D, as well as omega-3 fatty acids and minerals such as calcium, selenium, phosphorus, iron, zinc, iodine, magnesium, and potassium (2,4).

 Good nutrition is essential to supporting a strong immune system, which may offer protection from many health problems including chronic disease.
 The Dietary Guidelines recommend regular fish and seafood consumption for optimal wellness of all functions of the body (12).
 Data from the NIH-AARP Diet and Health Study of more than 420,000 people show eating seafood reduced respiratory deaths by 20% (1).
 In fact, higher fish and omega-3 fatty acid intakes were significantly associated with lower total mortality.

 Here are some key nutrients found in a variety of seafood that works together in keeping your immune system functioning properly.

-Omega-3 fatty acids – Omega-3 fatty acids EPA + DHA play important roles in supporting the immune system (1).
-Seafood Omega-3s help reduce inflammation in the body and support healing.
+Omega-3s EPA and DHA – Omega-3s EPA and DHA found in seafood “are very important to the immune system,” Calder said.
+“They are also anti-inflammatory, which means they can reverse the harmful effects of the immune response.
+This is a really important effect in the context of immunity.”
 Different species of seafood offer different amounts of omega-3 fatty acids.
 Fish with the highest omega-3 levels include salmon, herring, anchovies, oysters, sardines, and trout.
 Here is a chart of seafood options that shows levels of omega-3 fatty acids.